opatel15/CS163-Projects-2024Fall/_posts/2024-12-12-team27-medical-image-segmentation.md

 <br>
 *U-Net Architecture diagram from [2]*

-The most prominent features of U-Net's architectue are its shape and its skip connections.
+The most prominent features of U-Net's architecture are its shape and its skip connections.
 The shape is a result of the two halves of the down and up-sampling process and the passing of feature maps directly to later convolution layers:

 #### Encoder (Contracting Path)
 - Captures global context by progressively reducing the spatial dimensions of the input while extracting deeper semantic features.